mienaikoe/ziyu/Chapters/3-4-Chapter18.md

 "Holragi doesn't need an army," Melna said.
 Her voice deadened the air.

 "We must go after them," said Fanla.
-"I don't have a ship, but we can find one at the harbor."
+"But I don't have a ship."

-"I've left my saffa at the southern gate.
-We could both ride with him.
-But before we go, I have some business at the conduit to attend to."
+"Pomri and Linyu probably took both saffas to keep them safe, but there may be other saffas we could convince.
+Before we go, I have some business at the conduit to attend to."

 "I'll wait for you at the gate then."